oo13/translatable_phrase_generator/manual.md

 # Syntax of the Phrase Syntax
 ## Overview
 The phrase syntax consists of assignments.
 The order of the assignments doesn't affect the generated text.
+The recursive reference is not allowed.

 It needs a definition of the nonterminal "main" as the start condition to generate the phrase.